Buon giorno and welcome to Stefano Rome Tours, Rome's leading Tour Company for private Day Tours from Rome, and Italy Private Excursions.

-The word ‘Assisi‘ is synonymous with St Francis, the patron saint of animals, the environment and Italy.
+The word ‘Assisi‘ is synonymous with Saint Francis, the patron saint of animals, the environment and Italy.
 In fact, he is probably the best loved saint in Italy and one of the most well known in the world.
-The Assisi Tour takes us to his beautiful birthplace in the Umbrian region, Assisi, close to Perugia and over 400 metres above sea level.

 St. Francis died on October 3, 1226 and every year on the 4th of October his Feast Day takes place, honouring the saint’s charitable life and achievements.

-The tour starts off by picking you up at your hotel and then we will head to Assisi via the beautiful countryside of Lazio and Umbria.
+The Assisi Day Tour starts off by picking you up at your hotel and then we will head to Assisi via the beautiful countryside of Lazio and Umbria.
 Your professional driver will of course also point out the the major points of interest en route.

-Our first stop will be the Church of St. Maria degli Angeli, the place where St. Francis passed away in 1226.
+Our first stop will be the Basilica of St. Maria degli Angeli, the place where St. Francis passed away in 1226.

 Next we will visit the burial place of St. Francis, namely the Basilica of St. Francis which was built straight after his canonisation in 1228.

 Our final stop is just outside Assisi, the small and simple Church of San Damiano.
-This is where St. Francis had his calling; after hearing a voice telling him to ‘rebuild my church’, he did exactly that.
-St. Clare spent most of her life until she died there in 1253.
+This is where St. Francis had his calling; after hearing the crucifix telling him to ‘rebuild my church’, he did exactly that.
+The original crucifix hangs inside the Basilica of Saint Claire.
+St. Clare herself spent most of her life until she died there in 1253.

 Important to know: To enter any of the churches, you will have to have your shoulders and knees covered, otherwise you will be refused entry!

-Church of Santa Maria degli Angeli :: Basilica of St. Frances :: Piazza della Minerva :: Church of Santa Chiara
+Basilica of Santa Maria degli Angeli :: Basilica of St. Frances :: Piazza del Commune :: Basilica of Santa Chiara :: San Damiano Monastery

 the Stefano Rome Tours team